-COURSE OBJECTIVES Student will learn about the fundamentals of R programming, standard R libraries, solid 1 understanding of R functions, write programs using the R and gain skills in R programming Language, get acquaintances with Arrays, Files, Strings, Packages, and distributions using R.
+COUR COURSE OBJECTIVES 1 Student will learn about the fundamentals of R programming, standard R libraries, solid understanding of R functions, write programs using the R and gain skills in R programming Language, get acquaintances with Arrays, Files, Strings, Packages, and distributions using R.

-COURSE BTL Upon successful completion of the course, the student will be able to: CO1 Implement basic concepts of R programming, and its different module that includes conditional, looping, lists, Strings, Functions, Frames, К3 Arrays, and File programming.
-KS CO2 Implement the concepts of R Script to extract the data from data frames and file operations.
-K4 CO3 Implement the various statistical techniques using R. Extend the functionality of R by using add-on packages.
-Use R Graphics and Tables to visualize results of various statistical operations on data.
-K6
+COURSE COURSE OUTCOMES Upon suc Upon successful completion of the course, the student will be able to: Implement basic concepts of R programming, and its different module CO1 that includes conditional, looping, lists, Strings, Functions, Frames, К3 Arrays, and File programming.
+CO2 Implement the concepts of R Script to extract the data from data K4 frames and file operations.
+Implement the various statistical techniques using R. Extend the CO3 functionality of R by using add-on packages.
+Use R Graphics and K6 Tables to visualize results of various statistical operations on data.